AwesomeGuy88/Pang-Variation/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

+	Dependencies
+		SFML V2.4.2
+		All dlls will be required to run this application.

+	Main Deviations from original tutorial:
+		- Audio and many images are created from scratch.
+		- Splash Screen fade in and fade out.

 AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.